North Bennet Street School: Vocational training

 In 1915, Dodd left the school to join the National Society for the Promotion of Industrial Education as its business manager, leaving George C. Greener, the former ceramics instructor, as the new director of the school.
 Drawing inspiration from John Ruskin and William Morris, two leaders of the Arts and Crafts Movement, Greener introduced weaving and courses in making light fixtures to the school.
 Greener provided the school with a new motto: "Hand and mind lead to life".
 The school's finances were precarious, and the copies of early American lighting fixtures produced by the students were sold to fund school programs.
 Similarly, the homespun, vegetable-dyed cloth produced by the weaving program was marketed through the Industrial Arts shop on Charles Street at the foot of Beacon Hill to provide income to both students and the school.
 The homespun cloth department lasted until 1932.

 During this time, NBSIS, in cooperation with the City of Boston, developed a power machine operating class that paid wages to girls as they studied, combining academic work in the morning and vocational work in the afternoon.
 Local businesses, such as Filene's and Jordan Marsh, marketed aprons, curtains, shirts, lingerie and hospital garb produced by students in the program.
 The course was terminated in the 1950s.

 Following World War I, Greener introduced a number of vocational classes for veterans, including watch repair, cabinet making, carpentry, printing, and jewelry engraving.
 Between 1946 and 1947, Greener introduced the trade courses that continue to be the basis for the school: cabinet and furniture making, jewelry making and engraving, carpentry, and piano tuning.
 Watch repair was also offered at this time.

 Greener retired in 1954 and Ernest Jacoby, a Harvard graduate, was hired as the new director.
-As the demographics of the North End and the needs of the nation shifted NBSIS when from training recent immigrants to training returning World War II veterans and disabled students referred by the Massachusetts Rehabilitation Commission.
+As the demographics of the North End and the needs of the nation shifted, NBSIS went from training recent immigrants to training returning World War II veterans and disabled students referred by the Massachusetts Rehabilitation Commission.
 Jacoby retired in 1976 and Thomas B. Williams served as the school's director through the 1980s.